ibtesam5d/spellbook-generator/README.md

 - allow users to assign a color to their spellbooks
 - show spellbook details on hover
 - show spellbook description on hover
+- add place to create spellbook from spellbooks page
 - seperatre classes with a comma AND a space
 - add interaction to side navigation bar
 - add pagination to the spellbooks page